kubernetes-sigs/karpenter/kwok/README.md

 ## Specifying Instance Types

-By default, Karpenter will create a hypothetical set of instance types that it uses for node provisioning.
+By default, the KWOK provider will create a hypothetical set of instance types that it uses for node provisioning.
 You can specify a custom set of instance types by providing a JSON file with the list of supported instance options.
-Specify the location of this file using the `KWOK_INSTANCE_TYPES_FILE` environment variable.
+This set of instance types is embedded into the binary in `kwok/cloudprovider/helpers.go`; if you want to change the instance types that Karpenter+KWOK support, you will need to adjust the embedded data and recompile.

 The format for this file is as follows: